The-Aegis-Project/SideGig/brainstorming.md

 1.  **Aegis (The AI Contextual Layer):** A "super-agency" Al that acts as an intelligent, proactive meta-layer above a user's existing applications (Google Calendar, Gmail, Slack, etc.) to automate the cognitive load of organization.
 2.  **Anchor (Spatial Memos):** A productivity utility that allows users to "pin" digital information (notes, tasks, videos) to real-world objects and locations using augmented reality.
 3.  **SoundScape (Personal AI DJ):** A generative Al music app that acts as a personal, intelligent AI DJ, creating custom, beat-matched transitions or "mini-remixes" between songs to solve the "vibe-killing" gap.
-4.  **GigLocal:** A hyper-local app that connects job seekers with small, local businesses for "Micro-Jobs" and immediate gigs, using a map interface.
+4.  **SideGig:** A hyper-local app that connects job seekers with small, local businesses for "Micro-Jobs" and immediate gigs, using a map interface.
 5.  **Smart Pantry Manager:** Use the camera to scan grocery receipts or barcodes.
 The app tracks inventory, expiration dates, and suggests recipes using ingredients you already have.
 6.  **AI Language Tutor:** A conversational bot that practices real-world scenarios with you (e.g., ordering coffee in French) and gives instant, judgment-free feedback on pronunciation and grammar.
 7.  **Local Event Aggregator:** Scrapes small community boards, university sites, and social media to find small, "hyper-local" events (like a farmer's market, library reading, or small band) and puts them on a simple map.